2 Days in Dublin Itinerary: A Perfect Weekend in Dublin, Ireland

 Travel Insurance in Dublin

-Dublin is a very safe city, but those European cobblestones are no joke.
 If you end up with a sprained ankle (or another medical issue), travel insurance will help with your emergency medical expenses.
 Travel insurance will also help cover things like delayed baggage or stolen travel gear.

 More Things to Do in Dublin: